YourWaifuIsShip/Azur-Lane-Guides/ALJP Tier Guide.md

 ![DD](https://azurlane.koumakan.jp/w/images/5/57/Le_MalinChibi.png "Le Malin") - **[MNF Le Malin](https://azurlane.koumakan.jp/Le_Malin)**
 * Skill:
-  * If her Main Gun shots hit an enemy 10 times, that enemy takes +12% dmg from Le Malin; also, upon destroying an enemy, Le Malin gains a +2% FP stack, up to 10 stacks.
+  * If her Main Gun shots hit an enemy 10 times, that enemy takes +12% dmg from any destroyer in the fleet; also, upon destroying an enemy, Le Malin gains a +2% FP stack, up to 10 stacks.
   * Upon battle start, gain +20% Torp/Eva for 30s; over the next 20s, the buff potency lowers to 0%.

 * Recommended Loadouts: